Proportionally Representative Participatory Budgeting with Ordinal Preferences: Introduction

 \section{Introduction}

-Participatory budgeting (PB) provides a grassroots and democratic approach to selecting a set of public projects to fund within a given budget.
+Participatory budgeting (PB) provides a grassroots and democratic approach to selecting a set of public projects to fund within a given budget~\citep{AzSh20a}.
 It has been deployed in several cities all over the globe~\citep{Shah07a}.
 In contrast to standard political elections, PB requires consideration of the (heterogeneous) costs of projects and must respect a budget constraint.
 When examining PB settings formally, standard voting axioms and methods that ignore budget constraints and differences in each project's cost need to be reconsidered.
 In particular, it has been discussed in policy circles that the success of PB partly depends on how well it provides representation to minorities~\citep{BRTK03a}.
 We take an axiomatic approach to the issue of proportional representation in PB.

 In this paper, we consider PB with \emph{weak ordinal preferences}.
 Ordinal preferences provide a simple and natural input format whereby participants rank candidate projects and are allowed to express indifference.
 A special class of ordinal preferences are dichotomous preferences (sometimes referred to as approval ballots); this input format is used in most real-world applications of PB.
 However, in recent years, some PB applications have shifted to requiring linear order inputs.
-For example, in the New South Wales state of Australia, participants are asked to provide a partial strict ranking over projects.
-The PB model we consider encompasses both approval ballots and linear order inputs.
+For example, in the New South Wales state of Australia, participants are asked to provide a partial strict ranking over projects.\footnote{\url{https://mycommunityproject.service.nsw.gov.au}} The PB model we consider encompasses both approval ballots and linear order inputs.

 In most of the PB settings considered, the participants are assumed to have the same weight.
 However, in many scenarios, symmetry may be violated.
 For example, in liquid democracy or proxy voting settings, a voter could be voting on behalf of several voters so may have much more voting weight.
-Similarly, asymmetric weights may naturally arise if PB is used in settings where voters have contributed different amounts to a collective budget.
-Therefore, we consider PB where voters may have asymmetric weights.
+Similarly, asymmetric weights may naturally arise if PB is used in settings where voters have contributed different amounts to a collective budget {or voters are affected by the PB outcome to different extents.} Therefore, we consider PB where voters may have asymmetric weights.